-If the Pharmacy Network is not available due to scheduled maintenance or unforeseen downtime, users will be notified by their vendor (the Centre Service Desk notifies each vendor and it is up to them to communicate to their customers).
+If the Pharmacy Network is not available due to scheduled maintenance or unforeseen downtime, users will be notified by their vendor (the Centre Service Desk notifies each vendor, who will then communicate to their customers).
 Pharmacy Network users should continue to work off-line, entering prescriptions into the local pharmacy system until the issue is resolved and connectivity has been re-established.
 At that time, the local pharmacy system will submit accumulated data from the queue (the process is vendor specific).